Admissions

 The courses

-Asian and Middle Eastern Studies embraces a very wide range of courses, including Arabic, Chinese, Egyptology and Ancient Near Eastern Studies, Hebrew Studies, Japanese, Jewish Studies, Persian, Sanskrit, and Turkish.
+Asian and Middle Eastern Studies embraces a very wide range of courses, including Arabic, Assyriology, Chinese, Egyptology, Hebrew Studies, Japanese, Jewish Studies, Persian, Sanskrit, and Turkish.
 Most of these courses last four years and include a period of one year spent in the relevant country, normally in the second year of the course.
 The College has generous funds available to support the period abroad for language study.

 Teaching

-In the case of Chinese and Japanese, teaching is provided both in College and in the China Centre, Faculty of Asian and Middle Eastern Studies, or Nissan Institute of Japanese Studies, while for other courses teaching may take place in the Faculty of Asian and Middle Eastern Studies, the Griffith Institute, or the Ashmolean Museum.
+Teaching in Asian and Middle Eastern Studies is mainly organized centrally by the Faculty, with students at all colleges following the same required teaching and selecting freely from options in their areas of interest.
+In the case of Chinese and Japanese, teaching is held both in College and in the China Centre, Faculty of Asian and Middle Eastern Studies, or Nissan Institute of Japanese Studies, while for other courses teaching may take place in the Faculty of Asian and Middle Eastern Studies, the Griffith Institute, or the Ashmolean Museum.
 Facilities within the College include a substantial collection on relevant topics in the College library and the Peet Library in Egyptology.
-The teaching provided by Dirk Meyer, the Fellow in Chinese, covers classical Chinese language, culture and philosophy, whilst Jennifer Guest covers pre-modern Japanese literature and culture; Hu Bo teaches modern Chinese.
-Richard Bruce Parkinson teaches most aspects of the course in Egyptology and Ancient Near Eastern Studies.
+The teaching provided by Dirk Meyer, the Fellow in Chinese, covers classical Chinese language, culture and philosophy, whilst Jennifer Guest, the Fellow in Japanese, teaches pre-modern Japanese language and literature; Hu Bo teaches modern Chinese.
+Richard Bruce Parkinson, the Professor of Egyptology, teaches most aspects of the course in Egyptology, as well as teaching in the history and culture of the region that will be followed by students in both Egyptology and Assyriology.

 Applying